inBeat/inbeat-website/content/top-influencers/tiktok/chefs/canada/_index.md

 ---
-title: Top 10 Chefs TikTok Influencers In Canada In 2023
+title: Top 10 Chefs TikTok Influencers In Canada In 2024
 description: >-
-  Find top chefs TikTok influencers in Canada in 2023.
+  Find top chefs TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #foryou #chef #asmr.
 platform: TikTok
-hits: 47
+hits: 46
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Analyze the most popular TikTok accounts on inBeat.
-text_bottom: inBeat has 47 TikTok influencers like this in Canada for you to pitch.
+text_bottom: Our platform aggregates 46 TikTok influencers like this in Canada for you to pitch.
 profiles:
   - username: "justagurlgenx"
     fullname: >-